bindongg/rust-tutorial-project/README.md

 # rust-tutorial-project
-Rust tutorial website for beginner using spring-boot
+Rust tutorial website for beginner using react and spring-boot